Calligraphy Practice for Rhythm: Flow in Every Stroke

 Practice applying pressure in different scenarios, such as gradual release strokes and finishing release strokes, to improve your control and create rhythmic strokes.
 Gradual release strokes involve gradually increasing the pressure as you move the pen on the paper, while finishing release strokes involve gradually decreasing the pressure as you finish the stroke.
 These techniques help you achieve smoother transitions and more nuanced letterforms.

-See also Calligraphy Practice for Speed: Faster and Better
+See also Calligraphy Practice for Precision: Sharpen Your Lines

 Here is a step-by-step guide to practicing pressure manipulation: